Tropical cyclones in 2019: July – December

 The 2019–20 season was a slightly above-average season in which tropical cyclones formed within the South Pacific Ocean to the east of 160°E. The season has been near-average in terms of activity, with eight tropical cyclones and four severe tropical cyclones forming during the season.

 The season began with the arrival of Tropical Depression 01F on November 22, near the Solomon Islands, which would later become Tropical Cyclone Rita.
 Rita would then peak as a Category 3 on the Australian scale.
 Tropical Disturbance 02F was designated sometime later, but didn't last long after that.
 Sarai formed on December 23, lasting into the new year before finally ceasing to exist on January 2.
 Not too long after that, Tino formed and affected eastern Fiji and the surrounding area before dissipating.
 On January 24, a depression formed and dissipated the next day without been named.
 In early February, another low originally in the Australian region crossed the 160th meridian east and emerged in the South Pacific.
 It strengthened into severe tropical cyclone Uesi and affected New Caledonia and New Zealand.
 In mid-February four disturbances formed, 07F, 08F, 09F and 10F.
 07F & 08F dissipated before becoming tropical depressions but the other 2 strengthened into tropical cyclones Vicky and Wasi.
 In mid March, Gretel entered the basin.
 It dissipated shortly afterwards.
 In early April, Harold also entered the basin from the Australian region.
 It rapidly intensified into a Category 5 Severe tropical cyclone as it impacted Vanuatu.

 South Atlantic Ocean

 There are two systems that formed during this year, Iba and Jaguar.
 Iba was the first tropical storm to develop in the basin since Anita in 2010, as well as the first fully tropical system to be named from the Brazilian naming list, while Jaguar was a subtropical storm that failed to develop.

 Mediterranean sea

 Two medicanes formed in this year, Scott and Trudy (Detlef).

 Systems

 January

-The month of January was inactive, with only eight tropical cyclones forming, of which five were named.
-However, Tropical Storm Pabuk was the earliest-forming tropical storm of the western Pacific Ocean on record, breaking the previous record held by Typhoon Alice in 1979.
+The month of January was inactive, with only six tropical cyclones forming, of which three were named.
+Tropical Storm Pabuk was the earliest-forming tropical storm of the western Pacific Ocean on record, breaking the previous record held by Typhoon Alice in 1979.
 Pabuk killed 10 people in Vietnam, Thailand and Malaysia, causing $151 million (US$2019) in damage.
 Moderate Tropical Storm Eketsang killed 27 people in Madagascar in late-January.